shiva16/ccbrmllab/README.md

 # NLP :

 1. How was the open.io problem fixed in the english2hindi prediction example.
 2. What is a GRU and its role.
-Conduce its functions in bi-directional and multi-perspective lstms with a example.
+Conduce its functions in bi-directional and multi-perspective lstms with an example.

 # IMAGE PROCESSING : (will be updated soon)